Trump could meet in person with Putin as soon as next week, White House official says

 The official cautioned that a meeting has not been scheduled yet and no location has been determined.
 The official was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity to discuss internal plans.

+Rubio said the U.S. would be having talks with its European allies and the Ukrainians over the next few days.
+He said Trump meeting directly with the leaders of Russia and Ukraine would help close an agreement, but said, “We’ve got to get close enough to that point so that a meeting like that will be productive and worth doing.”

+“Today was a good day, but we’ve got a lot of work ahead," he said.
+"There’s still many impediments to overcome.”

-News of a potential meeting, which was first reported by The New York Times, came hours after Trump’s special envoy Steve Witkoff met with Putin in Moscow on Wednesday.
+News of a potential meeting with Putin, which was first reported by The New York Times, came hours after Trump’s special envoy Steve Witkoff met with Putin in Moscow.
 Trump had posted earlier on Truth Social that Witkoff “had a highly productive meeting” with Putin in which “great progress was made.”

+Zelenskyy has been willing to meet face-to-face with Putin to end the conflict, but Russia has repeatedly rejected the idea.

+Trump has met with Zelenskyy several times this year, including a contentious February meeting in Washington.
+Though he has not yet met with Putin this year, Trump met with him five times during his first term.

-Trump said he updated America’s allies in Europe about the meeting and that they will work toward an end to the Russia-Ukraine war “in the days and weeks to come.”
+Trump said earlier Wednesday that he had updated America’s allies in Europe and that they would work toward an end to the war “in the days and weeks to come.”

-White House press secretary Karoline Leavitt said, “The Russians expressed their desire to meet with President Trump, and the President is open to meeting with both President Putin and President Zelensky.”
-Her statement did not address the potential timing of any meeting.
+White House press secretary Karoline Leavitt said in a statement that the “Russians had expressed their desire” to meet with Trump.
+The Kremlin has not yet commented on any potential meetings with Trump.

 Witkoff met with Putin days before the White House’s deadline for Russia to reach a peace deal with Ukraine or potentially face severe economic penalties that could also hit countries buying its oil.